Follow us on:

 Also read: 24 Must Sees in Africa | The most beautiful places for your bucket list

-Step 2: Calculate the costs and create a savings plan
+Step 2: Calculate world travel costs and determine budget

 Also read: Top 10 | What are the cheapest countries for a world trip?